zestlet/fp/README.md

 A modern TypeScript functional programming utility library built with AI assistance, focusing on precise type inference and currying support.

+> This is currently in testing and subject to change, please proceed with caution.

 ## AI-Assisted Development Approach

 This library is built using an AI-assisted development method: